sábado, 4 de febrero de 2023

 • There is a big difference between the terms "Complex Decongestive Physiotherapy" (CDT) and "Decongestive Lymphatic Therapy" (DLT).

-• The term "Compression Therapy is used to describe the compression part of lymphedema therapy, whether it is bandaging or a custom-fitted garment.
+• The term "Compression Therapy is used to describe the compression part of therapy, whether it is bandaging or a custom-fitted garment.
 Edema volume reduction is principally achieved by compression, and wrapping with a low-stretch bandage is the major component of the intensive volume reduction phase.

 • Isolated compression therapy of the extremities, particularly in those with lymphedema also affecting the quadrants of the trunk, may increase swelling at the root of the extremity and may even lead to Genital Lymphedema.